CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Characters/PC/RPB_Tibor/Huniki.md

 ## Backstory

 A silversmith was captured on his hive's territory, and brought to the queen.
 The queen didn't found him guilty in anything but trasspassing, so she released him with fresh suppliy of food and water provided that he trains one of the hive's blacksmith in silversmithing.
 Huniki was one of the hive's qurious blackshmiths brave enough to work with silver, and volunteered for this task.
-He learnt the basics of silversmithing from the captured silversmith, and the silversmith sent him out with his written recomendation to find an Order of Silver representative and acquire his own silver plating equipment.
+He learnt the basics of silversmithing from the captured silversmith, and the silversmith sent him out with his written recomendation to find an Order of Silver representative called Burrowbard Stoneseeker and acquire his own silver plating equipment.
 Huniki went out with the queen's permission and support.